mspiewok/blog/README.md

 This is just a test application.
-But it might growing in the near future.
+But it might be more in the near future.